Pixel-wise Energy-biased Abstention Learning for Anomaly Segmentation on Complex Urban Driving Scenes: Experiment

 \textbf{LostAndFound}~\cite{pinggera2016lost} is one of the first publicly available urban driving scene anomaly detection datasets containing real-world anomalous objects.
 The dataset has an official testing set containing 1,203 images with small obstacles in front of the cars, collecting from 13 different street scenes, featuring 37 different types of anomalous objects with various sizes and material.

 \textbf{Fishyscapes}~\cite{blum2019fishyscapes} is a high-resolution dataset for anomaly estimation in semantic segmentation for urban driving scenes.
 The benchmark has an online testing set that is entirely unknown to the methods.
-The dataset is composed by two data sources: Fishyscapes LostAndFound that contains a set of real road anomalous objects~\cite{pinggera2016lost} and Fishyscapes Static that contains the blended anomalous objects from Pascal VOC~\cite{everingham2010pascal}.
+The dataset is composed by two data sources: Fishyscapes LostAndFound that contains a set of real road anomalous objects~\cite{pinggera2016lost} and a blending-based Fishyscapes Static dataset.
+The Fishyscapes LostAndFound validation set consists of 100 images from the aforementioned LostAndFound dataset with refined labels and the Fishyscapes Static validation set contains 30 images with the blended anomalous objects from Pascal VOC~\cite{everingham2010pascal}.
 For all datasets, we select the checkpoints based on the results on the public validation sets, but submitted our code and checkpoints to the benchmark website to be evaluated on their hidden test sets.

 \textbf{Road Anomaly}~\cite{lis2019detecting} contains real-world road anomalies in front of the vehicles.
 The dataset has 60 images from the Internet, containing unexpected animals rocks, cones and obstacles.Unlike the LostAndFound and Fishyscapes, this dataset contains abnormal objects with various scales and sizes, making it even more challenging.